ctcac00/mongodb-queryable-encryption-7.0/README.md

 To run this sample app, you first need to install the following
 dependencies:

-- MongoDB Server version 7.0 or later
+- MongoDB Server version 7.0 or later (you can also use [MongoDB Atlas](https://cloud.mongodb.com))
-- Automatic Encryption Shared Library version 7.0 or later
+- Automatic Encryption Shared Library version 7.0 or later ([MongoDB Download Center](https://www.mongodb.com/download-center/enterprise/releases))
 - `python3`
 - `pip`